ZertoPublic/zerto-code-samples/README.md

 In 9.5U1, Zerto introduced a new Zerto Virtual Manager Appliance (ZVMA) which differs from the "classic" Zerto Virtual Manager installed on a Windows Server.
 First and foremost, the authentication has changed to use [Keycloak](https://www.keycloak.org), an "Open Source Identity and Access Management" solution which supports a wide range of authentication methods.
 With that, scripts built for the classic ZVM will not work without modification.
 Instead of embedding a username and password into a script, an administrator would create a secret within Keycloak, call a Keycloak API with that secret, then receive a token to make calls to the APIs on the ZVML appliance going forward.

-These code samples provide sample code in PowerShell showing how one could connect to a ZVM Appliance and perform some common operations, such as list VPGs.
+These code samples provide sample code showing how one could connect to a ZVM Appliance and perform some common operations, such as list VPGs.

 # Relevant Zerto Documentation